peplau/AI-Adventure-Solver/README.md

 | Prompt               | Screen analysis prompt to be used with the OpenAI API to decide the next action.                                                                                           | [Default value](dist/defaultPrompt.js) | NO                    |
 | Walkthrough          | (Optional) Paste the game walkthrough here to help the AI solve the game                                                                                                   |                                     | NO                    |

-## Using the AI Adventure Solver

-To run the software, execute the following steps:

-1. Access the system URL (Either[https://www.peplau.com.br/AI-Adventure-Solver](https://www.peplau.com.br/AI-Adventure-Solver) or your website).
-2. Make sure the**Settings** are correct, as described in the previous section.
-3. Wait for the game to load
-4. Click at the Start button
-5. Have fun watching the system explore your Adventure